akrzemi1/__sandbox__/string_view_ctor.md

 assert (v.size() == 0);
 ```

 `string_view` also provides the default constructor.
 Its purpose is to mimic the behavior or `std::string` which default constructs to a 0-sized range of characters.
-Analogously, `std::string_view` default-constructs to a zero-sizzed range of characters not associated with any object.
+Analogously, `std::string_view` default-constructs to a zero-sized range of characters not associated with any object. *Not* in order to be consistent with `string_view{nullptr, 0}` but in order to be consistent with the interface of `std::string`.

 The converting constructor taking `const char*` has a purpose: provide the *C interface for strings*.
 After all, `string_view` was created to provide one interface replacing both C++-style `std::string`s and C-style `const char*`.
 The C interface for strings is not just type `const char*` alone, but also the semantics characteristic of C-style strings, which are:
 - UB if pointer is null,